 Archaeology is the study of past human societies through their material remains and environment.
-Archaeology covers a huge range of topics, spanning the evolution of humans through the development of farming, ancient civilisations and world empires, as well as the role of material culture in human life and of heritage in modern societies.
+Archaeology covers a huge range of topics, spanning the evolution of humans through the development of farming and ancient empires, as well as the role of material culture in human life and of heritage in modern societies.
 It aims to reconstruct the nature and development of particular societies and explain the variations that occur among past societies.

 How will I be taught at Newnham?

-Teaching is provided through a combination of lectures, classes and individual supervisions.
+Teaching is provided through a combination of lectures, lab sessions, seminars, language classes and individual or small-group supervisions.

 Can you tell me more about the Archaeology Fellows?